IAA currently accepts 4 fellows per year. The training program is 12 months long equally divided into into 3 rotations:

 - Pediatric – Fellows gain experience in pediatric regional anesthetics at Connecticut Children’s Medical Center and their affiliated outpatient surgery center.
 Under the training of our board certified pediatric anesthesiologists, fellows will learn numerous types of blocks and learn the techniques unique to the pediatric population.

 - Research – Fellows will have dedicated, protected time to pursue new research projects and continue on the several ongoing studies and quality improvement initiatives already in progress.
-They will work closely with our team of research staff and other institutions participating in multicenter trials.
+They will work closely with our Clinical Research Coordinator, Dr. Aseel Walker, along with our robust research team consisting of staticians, residents, fellows, medical students, volunteers.
+We have over 19 exciting ongoing research projects, mostly at our institution, as well as some multicenter trials.
+Click here to learn more about some of our research projects in our Department Research Section.

 - Intra-op – This rotation is a unique training opportunity in which the fellows perform a pre-op nerve block and then also provide the intraoperative anesthetic.
 Fellows get additional practice performing peripheral nerve blocks and get the added benefit of seeing how the blocks affect the intraoperative anesthetic.
 As the fellows are mostly in the orthopedic rooms for this subrotation, they will become proficient in performing spinals as well.

-- Outpatient – Fellows work at the outpatient orthopedic surgery center gaining experience in ambulatory orthopedic anesthesia.
-They become proficient in running a busy, fast-paced outpatient orthopedic surgery center, while learning peripheral nerve block techniques unique to this type of center.
+- Outpatient – Fellows work at different outpatient surgery centers gaining experience in ambulatory anesthesia.
+They become proficient in running a busy, fast-paced outpatient surgery center, while learning peripheral nerve block techniques unique to these types of centers.

 Attending Rotation and Responsibilities